The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 A water minimisation programme can help your business save on the costs for water supply, treatment and disposal.

-Information on how the UK's possible exit from the European Union (Brexit) may affect benefits and pensions in Scotland.
+Information on how the UK's exit from the European Union (Brexit) may affect benefits and pensions in Scotland.

 Human rights are the basic rights and freedoms that belong to every person in the world simply because they are human.